g8os/EFBD/docs/commandlinetool/usage.md

 ## Delete vdisks

-to delete all vdisks listed in the config file:
+To delete all vdisks listed in the config file:

 ```
 $ g8stor delete vdisks
 ```

-which is the less explicit version of:
+Which is the less explicit version of:

 ```
 $ g8stor delete vdisks --config config.yml
 ```

-to delete only 1 (or more) vdisks, rather then all, we can specify their id(s):
+To delete only 1 (or more) vdisks, rather then all, we can specify their id(s):

 ```
 $ g8stor delete vdisks vdiskC --config.yml
 ```

-with this knowledge we can write the first delete example even more explicit:
+With this knowledge we can write the first delete example even more explicit:

 ```
 $ g8stor delete vdisks vdiskA vdiskC --config.yml
 ```

-the following would succeed for the found vdisk, but log an error for the other vdisk as that one can't be found:
+The following would succeed for the found vdisk, but log an error for the other vdisk as that one can't be found:

 ```
 $ g8stor delete vdisks foo vdiskA # vdiskA will be deleted correctly, even though foo doesn't exist